-At time of writing (July 2011) a 2 bedroom furnished apartment in a nice area of The Hague or Scheveningen costs between Eur750 and Eur1500 dependant on the level of luxury you require, apartments with parking are slightly more expensive.
+At time of writing (Sept 07) a 2 bedroom furnished apartment in a nice area of The Hague or Scheveningen costs between Eu1000 and Eu1500 dependant on the level of luxury you require, apartments with parking are slightly more.

 If there is not a company doctor and you need non-emergency medical attention look in the phone book.

-For emergency attention, the A&E works well, although they will want proof of address, for the bill if you do not yet have your insurance set up.
+For emergency attention, the A&E works well, although they will want proof of address, for the bill.

 Fast food outlets and restaurants are plentiful and you can spend as little or as much as you like.
 Anything from chips from a stall to candle-lit haute cuisine.